webdesigns23/react-router-v6-nested-routes-code-along/README.md

 updates!

 First of all, we don't want to have to include our `NavBar` component in every page level component — that wasn't very DRY!
-We also included the same `ErrorPage` on every one of our components — we'll fix that too.

 Second of all, we don't want to navigate to a brand new web page to view a specific user.
 Instead, we want that user to display on the same page as the